 The sequenced isolates were clustered using the SNVPhyl pipeline, which identified 441 high quality SNVs (hqSNVs) for phylogenetic reconstruction (Figure 2).

-Illnesses associated with the implicated hatchery is an example of how salmonellosis has a high economic burden of illness on the health-care system, and as well, on the agricultural industry and the economy as a whole.
-This burden will continue unless better discriminatory techniques are applied to clinical and agricultural SE isolates that promote better source tracking, and enable targeted mitigation actions and prevention of food-borne illness.
+Illnesses associated with the implicated hatchery exemplifies how salmonellosis causes a high economic burden of illness on the health-care system, and as well, on the agricultural industry and the economy as a whole.
+This burden will continue unless better discriminatory techniques are applied to clinical and agricultural SE isolates to promote better source tracking, and enable targeted mitigation actions and prevention of food-borne illness.
 Integrated surveillance to capture the full farm-to-fork spectrum of SE is critical in providing a scientific base for source attribution, informing policies and intervention/prevention strategies, and ultimately reducing financial burdens on the health care, food and agricultural systems.

 Contact with live poultry was linked to over 500 cases of salmonellosis in the US in 2013 and 20144,5, and during the following two years, over 1,100 salmonellosis cases were linked to backyard flocks6,7.
 Routine genome sequencing of Salmonella by Public Health England (BioProject PRJNA248792) Centers for Disease Control and Prevention’s PulseNet USA (BioProject PRJNA230403)13, and the United States Food and Drug Administration’s GenomeTrakr (BioProject PRJNA183844)24 sets a new standard with a model for genomic data sharing that also provides a wealth of information for international surveillance.
 Given the time frame of the Canadian outbreak in 2015, comparisons of the deposited SE sequences in GenomeTrakr during these concurrent outbreaks linked to live poultry6 could have provided an opportunity to compare our SE outbreak isolates with those collected south of the border.
 Successful international source-attribution was exemplified by Public Health England, linking SE cases internationally to eggs – actions all driven by analysis of genome sequence data12.
 Given this framework, it is clear that genome sequencing can provide source attribution of clinical isolates as the current gold standard for rapid response and preventive public health activities.
 It is also the new gold standard for source attribution and pan-system collaborations.
 We believe that genome sequencing-based surveillance standardized at the national and international level, will provide the foundation to begin to fill the knowledge gap between SE illness in the human population and source attribution in the agriculture, and food sectors.